Pushing Toward the Simplex Vertices: A Simple Remedy for Code Collapse in Smoothed Vector Quantization: Related Studies

 where $\mathcal{L}_{\text{main}}$ is the primary task loss (e.g., L2 regression in autoencoding), and $\beta>0$ is a weighting hyperparameter.
 As defined in in Equation~\ref{eq:vq-loss}, $\mathcal{L}_{\text{hard}}$ consists of two components.
 The first term (known as the \emph{commitment loss}) aligns each pre-quantized feature $\mathbf{z}_i$ in a batch ($i=1,\dots,N$) with their nearest codebook entry $\mathbf{q}_{\iota(\mathbf{z}_i)}$.
 The second term (called the \emph{codebook loss}) moves each codebook vector $\mathbf{q}_m$ toward the centroid of its assigned features whose nearest neighbor is $\mathbf{q}_m$ (i.e., $\{\mathbf{z}_i: \iota(\mathbf{z}_i)=m \}$).

 It should be noted, however, that the codebook loss in Equation~\ref{eq:vq-loss} does not inherently prevent code collapse.
-Some codebook vectors may never serve as the nearest neighbor of any pre-quantized feature and therefore receive no updates.
-Accordingly, previous studies have resorted to additional workarounds; for example, unused codebook vectors may be reset to the positions of pre-quantized features \citet{Dhariwal+20_Jukebox}.
+Some codebook vectors may never serve as the nearest neighbor of any pre-quantized feature and therefore receive no updates \citep{Zhu+25}.
+Accordingly, previous studies have resorted to additional workarounds; for example, unused codebook vectors may be reset to the positions of pre-quantized features \citep{Dhariwal+20_Jukebox}.
+More recently, \citet{Zhu+25} proposed another remedy called \emph{SimVQ}, which reparameterizes the codebook $Q$ as the product of a randomly frozen matrix $Q' \in \mathbb{R}^{M \times D}$ and a learnable matrix $W \in \mathbb{R}^{D \times D}$ (i.e., $Q = Q'W$).
+In this formulation, all codebook vectors share learnable parameters with one another ($\mathbf{q}_m = q'_{m,1} \mathbf{w}_1 + \cdots + q'_{m,D} \mathbf{w}_D$), so updates to one vector propagate to the others.

 Similarly, smoothed quantization also requires auxiliary regularization to avoid code collapse.
 A widely adopted option is the normalized perplexity of the mean assignment probability \citep{Dieleman+18,Baevski+20_wav2vec2.0}: